DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Code Modularity**: The code is modular and organized into functions, making it easy to understand, extend, and maintain.
 Each function serves a specific purpose, ensuring a clean and readable codebase.

   This project helped me further develop my skills in **Tkinter**, particularly in handling user inputs and updating the GUI dynamically based on interactions.
 It also reinforced the importance of designing simple and intuitive interfaces for utility-based applications.
+* Day 220: 💰 Tip Calculator with Tkinter

+  Today, I worked on developing a **Tip Calculator** using Tkinter in Python.
+This simple and interactive tool allows users to input their bill total and desired tip percentage, automatically calculating both the tip amount and the total amount to be paid.
+The project highlights the power of Tkinter for building user-friendly interfaces.
+Below are the key aspects:

+  - **User Input for Bill Amount and Tip Percentage**: The program includes fields where users can enter the total bill amount and tip percentage.
+This makes it easy for users to quickly calculate tips based on their preferences.

+  - **Tip Calculation**: A core function calculates the tip amount by multiplying the bill by the percentage input.
+This ensures an accurate calculation every time.

+  - **Total Amount Display**: In addition to showing the tip amount, the program calculates and displays the total amount to be paid, including both the bill and the tip.

+  - **Error Handling**: The program includes error handling to manage invalid inputs (e.g., non-numeric entries) using a simple error message dialog.
+This enhances user experience by preventing crashes.

+  - **Clean User Interface**: Built with simplicity in mind, the interface is straightforward and easy to navigate, making it accessible for a wide range of users.

+  This project allowed me to further improve my skills in creating real-world applications using **Tkinter** while emphasizing user interaction and error handling.
+It demonstrates how small, practical tools can enhance everyday tasks and offer convenience in situations like dining out or splitting bills.